- Home

 “This Prajnaparamita teaching is so precious, unbelievably precious.
 The Buddha said, ‘Wherever this Prajnaparamita teaching is, I am there.’
 The Buddha said to Kunga (Ananda) that even if other teachings are destroyed that is okay, but one should not degenerate or allow even a little bit of the teaching of the Prajnaparamita to be destroyed.”

-On each of the four Buddha Days, extensive long life practices are offered to Buddha Namgyalma.
+On Losar, Saka Dawa and Chokhor Duchen, extensive long life practices are offered to Buddha Namgyalma.
 The two practices offered are Namgyal Tong Cho which is an extensive Namgyalma long life ritual and Namgyal Tsechog which consists of making one thousand sets of the seven types of offerings to Buddha Namgyalma.
+Namgyalma is a female deity for long life and purification.
+The mantra has infinite benefits.
+These practices are offered on by the monks of Gyuto, Drepung and Sera Je Monasteries.

-Lama Zopa Rinpoche has said, “The kind and compassionate Guru Shakyamuni Buddha taught the benefits of reciting the Namgyalma mantra to the four guardians.
+Lama Zopa Rinpoche said, “The kind and compassionate Guru Shakyamuni Buddha taught the benefits of reciting the Namgyalma mantra to the four guardians.
 If you wash the body, wear clean clothes and, while living in the eight precepts, recite the mantra 1,000 times, even if you are in danger of death due to past karma, your lifespan can be prolonged, the obscurations purified, and you are freed from disease.”

-One can feel powerless in the face of disasters of the elements such as earthquakes, tsunamis, wildfires, hurricanes, typhoons, etc. Lama Zopa Rinpoche discussed this in a letter to a student who lived in an area prone to hurricanes:
+One can feel powerless in the face of disasters of the elements such as earthquakes, tsunamis, wildfires, hurricanes, typhoons, etc. Lama Zopa Rinpoche discussed this in a letter to a student who lived in an area prone to hurricanes.

 Sponsored Monthly Practices Advised by Lama Zopa Rinpoche